 Let’s start with a simple definition:

-A webinar is an engaging online event where a speaker or small group of speakers delivers a presentation to a large audience, who participate by submitting questions, responding to polls, and using other available interactive tools.
+A webinar is an engaging online event where a speaker, or small group of speakers, deliver a presentation to a large audience who participate by submitting questions, responding to polls and using other available interactive tools.

-Webinars are different from meeting tools, which are designed to let small groups meet and collaborate in real time, and from traditional streaming media like videos, which don’t give the audience any way to engage with the content.
+Webinars are different from meeting tools, which are designed to let small groups meet and collaborate in real-time.
+They’re also different from traditional streaming media like videos, which don’t give the audience any way to engage with the content.

 At ON24, we’ve spent years perfecting our presentation manager, PMXD.
-Obviously we wanted to make it easy for you to upload, modify, manage, and deliver your presentations.
-But we quickly discovered that a great webinar presentation took more than a well-uploaded presentation deck.
+Obviously, we wanted to make it easy for you to upload, modify, manage and deliver your presentations.
+We quickly discovered that great webinar presentations take more than a well-uploaded presentation deck.

 Providing an engaging webinar experience

-Most webinars these days include the basics, like a place to submit questions.
-But we didn’t think that was engaging enough.
-So we’ve added to it with popular interactive tools like surveys, polls, downloadable assets, and integrated social media, and with more niche widgets like idea storming, testing and certification tools, and group chat.
+Most webinars these days include basics like a place to submit questions.
+But we don’t think that’s engaging enough.
+So, we’ve added to it with popular interactive tools like surveys, polls, downloadable assets and integrated social media.
+We’ve also created more niche widgets like idea storming, testing and certification tools and group chat.